UPDATED: Monday 1 June 2020

 How do I know if another OLIOer has symptoms of coronavirus?

 You can ask other OLIOers if they are feeling unwell.
 Please understand this may be a sensitive subject and should be approached with compassion.
-If you are still concerned, we recommend collecting or leaving food outside, in accordance with the measures outlined above.

 For more information on Coronavirus